tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper (long).md

 As a result, retained surplus may grow faster than LOOP supply, causing the internal accounting floor per LOOP to strengthen over time when conditions allow.

 The Dynamic Mint Ratio does not guarantee floor appreciation, market price appreciation, or redemption availability.
 It exists solely to enforce issuance discipline and prevent dilution of retained value.

+The Dynamic Mint Ratio (DMR) operates within the following constraints:

+- The mint ratio m is bounded by protocol-defined minimum and maximum values.
+- Changes to m apply prospectively only and cannot affect completed cycles.
+- m may be adjusted based on system-defined pressure indicators, including but not limited to:
+  - Retained surplus growth rate
+  - System vault drawdown
+  - Volatility of realized outcomes
+  - Liquidity stress indicators

+DMR adjustments may be automated or governance-directed but must follow disclosed rules and rate-of-change limits.
+No adjustment may result in minting LOOP in excess of verified retained surplus.

 ---